jmccartie/takemeonadventures/_posts/2015-10-05-the-long-and-short-of-it.markdown

 ## Next Steps

 The morning I drove to pick up the trailer, we got news that my sister-in-law Alee had [gone into labor early at 24 weeks](https://www.gofundme.com/fv5n7rqk).
 I picked up the trailer, took it to a nearby storage facility, then headed home to watch the kids while Erin headed to the hospital.
 Alee gave birth the next morning.
-We are *beyond* grateful to be living in San Diego right now so that we can be helpful and encouraging right now.
+We are *beyond* grateful to be living in San Diego right now to be close to family during a difficult time.

 While baby "Mighty Max" continues to grow, we've decided to do some remodeling to the trailer before we hit the road again in November.
 Follow along on [Instagram](https://instagram.com/jmccartie/) for the updates.